secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 ## Data Structures {#dataStructures}

-- [ ] TODO necessary in this way?
-- [ ] TODO is it possible to define new algorithm/parameter combinations on the fly (in extensions/derivations) or are only SCC IANA registry identifiers allowed/usable?
-- [ ] TODO What is with parameters that have to be chosen during runtime? (e.g. the length of the nonce can be specified but not its content?)
-Maybe refer to how the [PHC String Format](https://github.com/P-H-C/phc-string-format/blob/master/phc-sf-spec.md) describes how parameters must be defined and only allow constants and csprng generated content?
 - [ ] TODO is JSON a appropriate format?
 - [ ] TODO How is COSE more appropriate/in parts of JSON? or is a mapping (=> parsing needed) better between COSE<->JSON?

 For each defined security level a distinct JSON-file must be provided.
 These files must follow a common schema and contain the suitable parameters depending on its security level.